2013 Louisiana–Lafayette Ragin' Cajuns football team

-The 2013 Louisiana–Lafayette Ragin' Cajuns football program represented the University of Louisiana at Lafayette as a member of the Sun Belt Conference during in the 2013 NCAA Division I FBS football season.
+The 2013 Louisiana–Lafayette Ragin' Cajuns football program represented the University of Louisiana at Lafayette as a member of the Sun Belt Conference in the 2013 NCAA Division I FBS football season.
 They were led by third-year head coach Mark Hudspeth and played their home games at Cajun Field.
 They finished the season 9–4 overall and 5–2 in Sun Belt play to claim a share of the conference title with Arkansas State.
 Louisiana–Lafayette was invited to the New Orleans Bowl for the third consecutive year, where they defeated Tulane.
 However, in 2015 Louisiana–Lafayette vacated eight wins including their New Orleans Bowl victory and Sun Belt Conference co-championship due to alleged major NCAA violations.